shabie68/qr-code-generator/README.md

 	- Register for an API key at OpenRouter.ai

+	- Generate api key here: https://openrouter.ai/settings/keys

 	- Add the API key to your .env file under the OPENROUTER_KEY variable

 	- Make sure your local environment has internet access for API calls

+Clear config and cache*****

+	- The last step is to clear the config and cache by running below 2 commands

+	- php artisan config:cache

+	- php artisan cache:clear

 NOTE*****